open-pioneer/trails-openlayers-base-packages/src/packages/editing-form/README.md

 }
 ```

-The `useEditing` hook manages map interactions and returns a `DrawingState` object with:
+The `useGeometryEditing` hook manages map interactions and returns a `DrawingState` object with:

 | Property    | Type         | Description                                  |
 | ----------- | ------------ | -------------------------------------------- |